DiegoMagg/caddy-django/README.md

-**note:** Caddy automagically set https as described [here](https://caddyserver.com/docs/automatic-https), in tests, both firefox and google chrome will warn you due to a TLS handshake error since localhost have a unknown certificate authority.
+**note:** Caddy automagically set https as described [here](https://caddyserver.com/docs/automatic-https).
+During tests, both firefox and google chrome will warn you due to a TLS handshake error since localhost have a unknown certificate authority.
 Just bypass the alert through advanced settings and see django initial page.

 ## Caddyfile with domain